Want a job? Employers say: Talk to the computer

 Critics welcomed the audit but said it was merely a start.

 “I don’t think the science really supports the idea that speech patterns would be a meaningful assessment of someone’s personality,” said Sarah Myers West of New York University’s AI Now Institute, which studies the social implications of AI.
-For instanc, she said, such systems have historically had trouble understanding women’s voices.
+For instance, she said, such systems have historically had trouble understanding women’s voices.

 Kian Betancourt, a 26-year-old who is pursuing a doctorate in organizational psychology at Hofstra University, also failed a remote HireVue interview for a consulting position earlier this year.
 He acknowledged that he might have tried too hard to predict how the system would evaluate him for a consultancy job, tailoring his diction to include keywords he thought might boost his score.